DavidShears/LogParser/README.md

 node app.js IIS (summstat/summurl/summip if required) agent - only use checkbot, not checkip to report on bots

 node app.js IIS (summstat/summurl/summip if required) ip - only use checkip, not checkbot to report on bots

+node app.js IIS (summstat/summurl/summip if required) exclude - any bots found by agent will not be on the output file

 ### Misc Scripts